Elam-parithi/Industrial-Copper-Modeling/README.md

  1. **Sale Price Prediction**: Predicts the selling price of copper based on input variables such as quantity, thickness, width, country of sale, customer details, and more.
  2. **Status Prediction**: Determines whether the sale status is "Won" or "Lost" using various attributes related to the sale transaction.

-### Streamlit Cloud
-This application was readily was deployed in Streamlit.io Here is the link [copper-industry-model.streamlit.app](https://copper-industry-model.streamlit.app/)
----

 ## Features

 1. **Dynamic Web Interface**